ofelcan164/API/sections/webhooks.md

 Create Webhook
 --------------

+Image Relay webhooks all include a `resource` and an `action`.
+Supported resources and their actions can be viewed [below](https://github.com/imagerelay/api/blob/master/sections/webhooks.md#supported-webhooks)

 * `POST /webhooks.json` will create a new webhook.

-When you create a webhook, when the event occurs that is specified in the webhook, Image Relay will POST the event details back to you at the URL specified in the webhook.
+After a webhooks has been created, if an event occurs that is specified in the webhook, Image Relay will POST the event details back to you at the `url` specified in the webhook.

 ```json
 {